How to watch live as Japan's Hayabusa2 mission returns an asteroid sample to Earth this weekend

 That livestream is available for viewing below.
 There are currently upwards of 80 scientists and engineers from JAXA stationed in Woomera and nearby outback town Coober Pedy ready to leap into action as Hayabusa2 Ubers its asteroid sample to Earth.

-Discuss: Japan is set to return an asteroid sample to Earth: How to watch live
+Discuss: Japan's Hayabusa2 asteroid sample return: How to watch historic mission live

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.